astroquant-dev/blockchain-developer-bootcamp-final-project/README.md

 ## Running the frontend client locally

-Ensure that the contract addresses defined in client/src/App.js point to the lcoally deployed contracts - modify the following lines in that file:
+Ensure that the contract addresses defined in client/src/App.js point to the locally deployed contracts - define them in the following lines in the file:

     const shopAddress = "enter contract address here";
     const artAddress = "enter contract address here";